-In contrast to instantiation, subclass of (P279) places classes in the same level.
+In contrast to instantiation, in a stratified scheme, subclass of (P279) declarations place related classes in the same level.
 To see why this is the case, consider first that, as discussed above, instances in a stratified scheme are placed in one level lower than their classes.
+Second, in virtue of the semantics of subclassing, the instances of a subclass are also instances of the superclass, and hence must also be placed at one level lower than the superclass (and the subclass).
+This places both subclass and superclass are at the same level (one level higher than their instances).
+(For the underlying theory with further details, see [6, 17].)